rehierl/node-tree-outliner/4-extensions/3-7-1-extensions.md

 case can only be used to mark the end of a branch of the section tree (i.e. end-marker nodes).
-As such, the effect of such a definition would be to: (1) first associate the node (and its descendants) with the current section, and (2) if necessary close presequent sections.
+As such, the effect of such a definition would be to: (1) first associate the node (and its descendants) with the current section, and (2) if necessary close one or more presequent sections.

 Because of that, and if more than one section would have to be closed, it could be difficult to detect why sections had to be closed.
 That is, because such a